Bladder Cancer Treatment in Tucson, AZ

 As with other forms of cancer, bladder cancer is a product of a mutation within the cells that make up the bladder’s tissue.
 This mutation typically results in the formation of a cancerous tumor, which can be difficult to detect early on since there is no way to view the internal structure of the bladder without imaging tests such as an MRI.

 If you’re experiencing symptoms of bladder cancer, don’t hesitate to talk to a specialist.
 For patients in the Tucson area, the team at Southwest Premier Urology is here to help.
-Contact our office in Tucson today to schedule an appointment by calling (520) 348-7900, or request an appointment through our secure online form.
+Contact our urology clinic in Tucson today to schedule an appointment by calling (520) 348-7900, or request an appointment through our secure online form.

 Types of Bladder Cancer

-There are a variety of bladder cancers that an individual may encounter.
+According to Cancer.net there are a variety of bladder cancers that an individual may encounter.
 The primary difference between these multiple types lies in the specific origin of the cancer.
 For example, bladder cancer that begins within the muscle cells is not the same as cancer that exists within the lining of the bladder.

 The most common form of bladder cancer is known as urothelial carcinoma.
 This cellular mutation can affect not only the lining of the bladder but also of the ureter and the urethra.
 Other variations of this condition include: